mandober/rust-debrief/dm/mm/collections.md

 Formally, a subsequence of the sequence $$(a_{n})_{n\in \mathbb{N}}$$ is any sequence of the form $$(a_{n_k})_{k \in \mathbb {N}}$$, where $$(n_k)_{k \in \mathbb {N}}$$ is a strictly increasing sequence of positive integers.

 ---

+Generically, an **alternative set theory** (AST) is an alternative mathematical approach to the concept of set.
+It is a proposed alternative to the standard (axiomatic) set theory.

+Some of the alternative set theories are:
+- the theory of semisets
+- the set theory New Foundations
+- Positive set theory
+- Internal set theory

+A **semiset** is a proper class that is contained in a set.

+---